-As cat owners, we are committed to our cat's well-being and must provided her or him with the best possible care.
+As cat owners, we are committed to our cat's well-being and must provide her or him with the best possible care.
 These guides should help you do just that where it comes to any litterbox issues.
 Think you already know it all?
 Let's put your litterbox expertise to the test with this quiz -

 Please share this page to help other cat owners with anything related to the litterbox!
 Simply use the buttons below to share on Facebook, Twitter and Pinterest, or email a link to this article to your friends.